ans-qureshi/ORB_SLAM3/README.md

 ### Install OpenCV

-1. Open a terminal and create a directory for development:
+1. Open a terminal and create a directory for development :
    ```
    cd ~
    mkdir Dev && cd Dev